gojimmypi/osp/realm/README.md

 ## Known Visual Studio Issues

 Occasionally the project files may spotaneously reload, replacing all parameterized values with current fixed paths.
+This often occurs during a fresh clone.

 This should be fine for typical end-users, but is highly undesired for developers wishing to contribute changes to project files.